Search

 East Kilbride Enhancements

-The East Kilbride Enhancement project is part of the Scottish Government’s wider plans to decarbonise passenger services across Scotland’s Railway.
-By electrifying the route and introducing electric trains, this enables carbon free journeys for communities along the East Kilbride to Glasgow railway corridor.
+The enhancement project is part of the Scottish Government’s wider plans to decarbonise passenger services across Scotland’s Railway.
+By electrifying the route and introducing electric trains, this enables carbon free journeys for communities along the East Kilbride to Glasgow railway corridor

 The East Kilbride Enhancement project is a £139.8m investment at the centre of the Scottish Government’s Rail Services Decarbonisation Action Plan.
 This major investment in Scotland’s Railway is designed to provide quieter, greener and cleaner trains.